 Protocols are complete radio configurations that can be switched using the

 RAIL_ConfigChannels() API, or can be used in Dynamic Multiprotocol applications.
 For Channel Group definitions see Channel Groups.

 To configure a protocol, first select a predefined PHY configuration, then customize it to meet your needs.

-In the General Settings card, select a radio profile in the Select radio profile drop-down menu.
+First, look at the General Settings card.
+Select a radio profile in the Select radio profile drop-down menu.
 A radio profile may be any supported radio link technology.
 These technologies can be bound by standards (for example the Sigfox or WMBus protocols) or can be fully customized.
 The fully customizable profile is called the "Base Profile".

-Review and update the profile options.
-By default, no changes are allowed; fields are grayed out.
+Once the radio profile and radio PHY have been selected, users can review the profile options.
+By default, no changes are allowed, fields are grayed out.
 To enable customization, use the Customized switch on the General Settings card.
 This allows access to all the parameters defined by the profile.

 If you select a "built-in" PHY, and then switch to "Customized", the Radio Configurator retains the property values of the "built-in" PHY.
 You can edit the values, but can also revert to the defaults.

 If you switch to “Customized” mode, Silicon Labs recommends unchecking all "Advanced" properties, as those are fine-tuned for the "built-in" PHY, and may not be the optimal choice for the modified PHY.
 This way those parameters get auto-calculated, and you can experiment with the fine tuning starting with the calculated values.
 To keep the improved performance achieved by the original optimization, only minor changes should be made.
 For example, <100 MHz change in carrier frequency, or a different frame length configuration.

 If you switch customization off, your modifications will be reverted to the property values of the "built-in" PHY.